StanislavBratchikov/StanislavBratchikov.github.io/content/project/example_2/index.md

 * How do long COVID patients stratify/cluster based on scRNA-seq?

 Recent advances in biomedical deep learning introduced several useful tools for exploring and integrating multimodal biological data.
 These tools can be used to address questions above.<br>
 ***Methods:*** <br>We have collected a diverse dataset of 1741 samples generated from bronchoalveolar lavage fluid of patients with lung diseases and samples from healthy volunteers.
 For 263 samples additional single cell RNASeq data was provided.
-Several Deep Learning methods were selected for *healthy* vs *SARS-Cov2* conditions comparison: including [factor decomposition methods](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6010767/),[latent pertubation methods](https://www.nature.com/articles/s41592-023-01969-x), [single cell large language models](https://www.nature.com/articles/s41586-023-06139-9).
+Several Deep Learning methods were selected for *healthy* vs *SARS-Cov2* conditions comparison: including [factor decomposition methods](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6010767/),[latent perturbation methods](https://www.nature.com/articles/s41592-023-01969-x), [single cell large language models](https://www.nature.com/articles/s41586-023-06139-9).
 These methods were used to discover gene expression patterns between different conditions to identify genetic drivers of researched diseases.
 A comparison benchmark was introduced to fine-tune discussed models and make sense of the results.<br>
-***Results:*** <br>I have performed [state-of-the-art](https://doi.org/10.1038/s41467-021-25960-2) differential gene expression analysis using pseudobulk subsampling technique.
-Produced sets of genes that differed across conditions were used for models' benchamarking.
+***Results:*** <br>I have performed [state-of-the-art](https://doi.org/10.1038/s41467-021-25960-2) differential gene expression analysis using pseudo bulk subsampling technique.
+Produced sets of genes that differed across conditions were used for models' benchmarking.
 Finally, I have trained a gradient-boosting-based model to select most informative deep learning method for predicting clinical outcome of patient.<br>
 ***Conclusions:*** <br>We present a comprehensive study of severe-pneumonia patients using deep learning and traditional methods.
 Using clinical samples acquired in translational research settings, we have identified most informative methods for predicting ventilator pneumonia onset, acquiring pathogen associations with clinical outcomes and determining pathogen-associated immune response.